bitnenfer/monkey-simd/README.md

 About
 ---

-SIMD module / wrapper for Monkey-X. Currently only C++ target supported.
-Tested with MSVC and MinGW.
+SIMD module / wrapper for Monkey-X. Currently C++ target and experimental JavaScript supported.
+Tested with MSVC, MinGW and ARM GCC.

 This module has been tested with version 85e of Monkey-X.

-ARM's NEON implemented but untested.
+ARM's NEON tested only on Raspberry PI 2.

+SIMD.js is still experimental technology.
+You can read more about it [here](https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Global_Objects/SIMD).

 Installation
 ---